Photo Synthesis Gallery

-As a photographer who was initially trained in what might best be described as a “classical’ approach to the medium – using a view camera, the Zone System, and the western landscape as a primary subject – my approach to the series: Photo Synthesis has lead me down a decidedly different path from that of my classical roots in the West Coast School of Photography.
+As a photographer who was initially trained in what might best be described as a “classical’ approach to the medium – using a view camera, the Zone System, and the western landscape as a primary subject – my approach to the series: Photo Synthesis has led me down a decidedly different path from that of my classical roots in the West Coast School of Photography.

 Employing a process and methodology more indicative of painting and sculpture, or perhaps even jazz improvisation, the series: Photo Synthesis eschews pre-visualized and representational aspects of conventional photography in favor of a more intuitive, symbolic and spontaneous approach to the subject.
 Using digital tools and materials exclusively, the initial camera-based images in this series have been significantly altered, distorted, re-structured, and re-formatted so as to present a more primordial landscape of abstracted natural forms, fantasy-based illusions, and altered perceptions.

 Photo Synthesis Process Description

 For the series: Photo Synthesis (originally produced between 2002 and 2010) I employed a Canon EOS 1DS Mark III digital camera and 24-105mm, f4 L IS USM lens.
 The flowers and other botanical subjects were most often photographed using a relatively plain off-white background.
-Once the original camera images had been captured and uploaded to a Macintosh computer, they were then altered and restructured using Adobe Photoshop software in much the same way a painter might use a brush and palette of colors to achieve a painting.
+Once the original camera images had been captured and uploaded to a Macintosh computer, those images were then altered and restructured using Adobe Photoshop software in much the same way a painter might use a brush and palette of colors to achieve a painting.
 That is to say, the applied techniques were rarely repeated in the same sequence and/or configuration for any two given images (much as a painter would rarely use the exact same brush stroke, twice).
 The process itself was accomplished in more of an intuitive and improvisational manner, rather than by following any fixed or repeatable sequence of steps to achieve a desired result.
 Once the original camera image has been exposed, the overall process might well be described as being more comparable to painting, or sculpture, or perhaps even jazz improvisation, than strictly to photography.

 Purchasing Limited Edition Prints from This Gallery